 If we have to buy fertiliser, this is our go to.
 If you were collecting from the field, make sure you head for the older patties, as fresh manure has high levels of ammonia which can damage your plants, there is also the risk of E.coli.
 Cow manure that you purchase is gentle enough to sprinkle around and add to your garden bed preparation.

-Sheep manure is like the natural ‘slow release’ fertiliser.
+Sheep manure straight from the farm is like the natural ‘slow release’ fertiliser in its pelletised form.
 It generally smells less and can be used as more of a mulch.
 It has a low nitrogen content so won’t burn your plants.

 We use poultry manure in our garden by adding it to our compost – when we clean out our chicken coop we put the straw and the poop directly into the compost bin to break down.
 It is very high in nitrogen so if applied directly to plants it’s likely to do some damage so use sparingly.